TomCooper01/UKC-DND/README.md

         james' wok bowl: if thomas comes into contact, dies of spice poisoning. if equiped you randomly hit walls (move random)
         The Emachine 1000: god tier weapon.
 1 hit kills any enemy but falls apart unless ubuntu is equiped alongside Ryans taxi: depending on autism stats, it may transport you across the map for free.
-CAUTION it may be jimmy. john's car bumper: can be used without fear of autism but the enemy contracts autism (+100) when hit. connor's tuna pasta bake: smells funny. give +10% max Health
+CAUTION it may be jimmy. john's car bumper: can be used without fear of autism but the enemy contracts autism (+100) when hit. no bag can hold this item, unless you are john, then you dont need a bag. can dig a hole to hide itself connor's tuna pasta bake: smells funny. give +10% max Health